-Put yourself in the shoes of a cybercriminal.
-If you were to launch a ransomware attack, who would be your target?
-Would you launch an indiscriminate attack to try to snare as many as you could, or would you narrow your focus to be more selective?
-As it happens, real-life cybercriminals have largely made the shift to targeted, relatively tiny, ransomware attacks.
+Imagine you are a cybercriminal.
+If you were going to launch a ransomware attack, who would you target?
+Would you try to snare as many as you could, or would you narrow your focus?
+Recently many cybercriminals have made the shift to smaller, more targeted ransomware attacks.

-This year, companies and organizations in the manufacturing, finance, healthcare, higher-education, and technology industries were targeted by campaigns utilizing variant strains of common ransomwares.
-These targets tended to be larger, as that meant that there were more endpoints to potentially gain access to.
+This year, manufacturing, finance, healthcare, higher education, and technology industries were targeted using variant strains of common ransomwares.
+These larger targets offer more endpoints for hackers to gain access to.

 Big or small, you need to be prepared to protect against ransomware.
 In today’s IT landscape, businesses need to deploy managed software and hardware protection as well as commit to best practices like two-factor authentication and strong passwords.
 Give Quikteks a call at (973) 882-4644 for assistance with your cybersecurity needs.